 Stadium Heights residents are assigned a separate mailbox key.
+Use this key to access the secure mailbox located outside your building.

 Packages

 When a small package arrives via USPS, a package box key is placed in the resident's mailbox.
 Residents may obtain the package by using the key on the package door on the mailbox outside their building.